scionproto/scion/doc/dev/run.rst

       bin/end2end_integration

 #.
 This local infrastructure runs multiple SCION daemons, one in each AS.
-   We need to specify which instance is used when running end-host applications that rely on the SCION daemon, e.g. to query paths.
+   We need to specify which instance is used when running applications that rely on the SCION daemon, e.g. to query paths.

-   The ``scion.sh topology`` script writes a file ``gen/sciond_address.json``, mapping AS numbers to SCION daemon instance addresses.
-Either consult this file manually, or use the ``scion.sh sciond-addr`` command:

    .. code-block:: bash